-Trulicity, a once-weekly injectable medication produced by Eli Lilly, is used to manage blood sugar in people living with type 2 diabetes.
+Trulicity, a once-weekly injectable, is used to manage blood sugar and weight in people with type 2 diabetes

-This article will explore everything you need to know about taking Trulicity, its benefits, and its side effects.
+This article explores everything you need to know about this treatment, including its benefits and side effects.

 Four Trulicity pens on a white background